gjverhoeff/atem-camera-control-ue5/README.md

 ### Disclaimer and Acknowledgement
-This is using atem-connection by Sofie and the atem-connect-win.exe will change in the next version to get the camera settings at startup.
+This is using atem-connection-ccu package to get the data of the cameras and updates every time the ATEM state updates.
+Not all functions are accessible and any update to ATEM firmware could change the values or break the data as stated in the atem-connection documentation.